Show Entry Tips & Event Information

 If you are new to UKC, here is what the conformation and Junior Showmanship classes are; Additionally a new help guide has been added for those entering Rally.

-Licensed Conformation classes are:
+Regular and Altered Conformation classes are:

 • Puppy (6 mos., under 1 yr.)